Tourist information about Matara

 General information about Matara

 Matara (Matara) – the largest city in the South of Sri Lanka, the capital of the eponymous district (Matara on the map of Sri Lanka).
 The city is a popular tourist destination, and there are no beaches, however it is important for tourists and travelers, because there are several popular beaches and resort areas (Mirissa, Weligama, Tangalle, dikwella South), as well as Matara is the base city with a developed infrastructure, shops (including alcohol stalls), banks, hospitals and authorities.
 Another important Matara is a major transport center through which tourists often have to travel to southern resorts.
 Oh and here are a few interesting sights.
 Rarely any tourists stay in Matara for a long time, but the possibilities are there: several hotels scattered around the city, there are shops and markets, cafes and restaurants abound.

-Find and book accommodation in Matara can through the following sites or search form.
-Russian interface and Russian-speaking customer support, numerous real guests reviews.
+Find and book accommodation in Matara can on these sites or via the search form.
+All sites have Russian interface and Russian-speaking customer support, numerous real guests reviews.
 And in Agoda and Booking are bonus system:

 - Search for hotels in Matara on Agoda.com

 - Search for hotels in Matara on Booking.com